 gathering together in one body of the children of God (not as the author of the reply has made me say, the gathering together of the churches) was the immediate object of the death of Christ as regards this dispensation, because John says so in his gospel, @John 11: 52.
 The passage (@Ephesians 2: 17, 18) quoted by the author of the reply to shew the contrary, proves what I say, if it be examined from verse 16 to the end; and chapter 3: 4 - 6.
 The subject which the apostle treats in the whole passage, is not only salvation in Christ, or the access of a Christian to the throne of grace, but the unity of the body.
 It would be impossible here to enter into the things which prove that a new dispensation will take place on the coming of the Saviour.
 That has been treated elsewhere.

 I will only mention that @Acts 3 teaches us that the times of refreshing will come by the presence of the Lord, when He shall have sent Jesus; that then the glorious things spoken of by the prophets will have their accomplishment, but not before.
 It is not till after the fulness of the Gentiles (i.e., all the church from among the Gentiles) shall have come in, that God will save Israel; and it is only when the Lord will have put an end to the times of the Gentiles and crushed the image, that the little stone will grow and become a mountain which will fill all the earth (@Daniel 2: 33, 34); finally, the Lord will come to execute judgment on the nations, which evidently will close the dispensation.
 Then the Jews will be recognised as the nation favoured by God, which is an impossible thing as long as the present dispensation lasts.
 The author of the pamphlet will allow me to tell him, that to ground his argument with regard to the church and the present dispensation on the assertion that @Ephesians 1: 10 is sufficiently explained in @Galatians 4: 4, is not the way to commend it to those who have ever so little studied the word.
-It is evident that there will be a dispensation in which the Lord shall reign in righteousness; now He is dealing in the patience of grace.|
+It is evident that there will be a dispensation in which the Lord shall reign in righteousness; now He is dealing in the patience of grace¦.

 Let us now prove by direct evidence, that this dispensation, at its end, will be in a state of ruin and not of restitution.
-The Lord tells us that, as it was in the days of Noe, and of Lot, so shall it be &#8220;when the Son of man is revealed.&#8221; There were, however, faithful persons then, whom God knew how to
+The Lord tells us that, as it was in the days of Noe, and of Lot, so shall it be "when the Son of man is revealed".
+There were, however, faithful persons then, whom God knew how to

-| See @Psalm 96, 99; @Ezekiel 36:9 - 11; @1 Corinthians 6: 2; @Zephaniah 3: 8, 9, 19, 20.
-The expression &#8220;the world to come&#8221; is applicable solely to this world under a new dispensation.
+¦See @Psalm 96, 99; @Ezekiel 36: 9-11; @1 Corinthians 6: 2; @Zephaniah 3: 8, 9, 19, 20.
+The expression "the world to come" is applicable solely to this world under a new dispensation.

 {174}